DeNepo/welcome-to-js/class-1/README.md

 ## Before Break

-Learn how to use these study techniques with variables:
+Learn these different techniques for tracing a program's execution:

 - trace tables + the "trace" button
 - the `?highlight` lens
 - the `?variables` lens
-- JS Tutor
+- JS Tutor (_for not-interactive code_)
+- 🐔 your browser's debugger, helpful but also more complicated.
+It's not required in this module but is worth trying

 ## After Break

-Practice the same tracing techniques with conditionals.
+Practice these skills by tracing interactive Input/Output loops.